 というのに means "(al)though (that)".

-Although she hadn't eaten in days, she looked healthy.
+While she hadn't eaten in days, she looked healthy.

 Word Note: Remember that 食う is the vulgar form of 食べる.

-Although deserts receive almost no rain, it looks like a few plants are somehow able to manage to live there.
+While deserts receive almost no rain, it looks like a few plants are somehow able to manage to live there.

 Even though his legs hurt, he ran and won!